 “The development of new biomarkers will be most useful if it gives us information on the types of treatments that may be helpful in the future,” Dr. Zick noted.

 While such a test is not yet ready, some researchers are working to identify certain blood markers that can diagnose schizophrenia.
-Studies have examined a variety of different potential biomarkers for schizophrenia, including:
+Studies have examined a variety of potential biomarkers for schizophrenia, including:

-It is unlikely a test based on these factors will ever be able to diagnose schizophrenia on its own, but the hope is that a biomarker-based blood test could help psychiatrists diagnose schizophrenia faster and with greater confidence.
+It is unlikely that a test based on these factors will ever be able to diagnose schizophrenia on its own, but the hope is that a biomarker-based blood test could help psychiatrists diagnose schizophrenia faster and with greater confidence.

 “There have been many studies that indicate differences in the function of the brains of people with schizophrenia as compared to those without the disorder, and this may someday be useful for diagnosis,” she explained.